AREA OF CONSIDERATION: This position is open to all eligible candidates.

 Conditions of Employment

-- Successful completion of pre- and post-employment background investigation.
+- Successful completion of pre- and post-employment background investigation, as required.

 - May be required to serve a one-year probationary period.